The Birth of the American 12-string Guitar

 – it needn’t be a version of the harp guitar with floating strings,

 as classified today).
 Brown’s curious patent (#568,108) has been on this site from the beginning, on the Patents page and in the “Harp Guitars in Name Only” Gallery.
 It consists of not 12, but 10 strings, which I believe is an important observation and distinction for our purposes of “12-string guitar evolution” and provenance.
-In other words, this particular 12-string would not have existed without there being a 10-string first, and this instrument was invented for a very specific use and effect – and very much “of its time.”
+In other words, my stance is that this particular 12-string variant would not have existed without there being a 10-string first, and this instrument was invented for a very specific use and effect – and very much “of its time.”
 The

 Grunewald instruments (at least the 10-string version) list Brown’s